Reserve Fund

 Protocol-owned reserve fund.
 The model can be expanded if DAO decides to.

-Of course, such a design has limitations: the maximum amount of losses compensated by the Reserve Fund is limited by the valuation of LP tokens owned by the DAO Treasury.
-By default, all payments that DAO Treasury receives from the protocol are made in LP tokens.
-However, DAO can manage it by withdrawing part of the funds from the pool (thus, instead of LP tokens, Treasury will receive the usual underlying asset of the pool aka idle assets).
-This way, the DAO can limit itself depending on how much it wants its earnings to be exposed to the Reserve Fund.
+By default, all fees that the DAO receives from the protocol are made in dTokens.
+However, DAO can manage this by unwrapping part of the funds from the pools (thus, instead of dTokens, DAO will receive the usual underlying asset of the pool aka idle assets).

 This Reserve Fund model doesn't relate to actual software hacks.
 It specifically covers cases of under-collateralization due to incorrect liquidations.
 See what risks there are.